 |10 rounds||11-30 players|

-If you are using Geoff Kaniuk's GoDraw to create the draw, it will automatically set the bar according to the above table.
+If you are using Geoff Kaniuk's GoDraw to create the draw, it will automatically set the bar according to the above table taking into acount the restriction on the bar depth.
+This is particularly effective in tournaments where the dan entry is very fragmented with possible gaps in the higher grades.

-In effect the top players play a Swiss to determine the winner, so there should not be more than 8 players above the bar for a 3 round or 16 players for a 4 round tournament.
+In effect the top players play a Knockout to determine the winner, with losers able to continue at a lower MMS.
+There should not be more than 8 players above the bar for a 3 round tournament or 16 players for a 4 round tournament.
+For higher number of rounds the 2r rule becomes impractical and then we may not get a unique winner based on MMS alone.

 (Note: In some larger European tournaments, there is a supergroup, which is one or more points above the McMahon bar.
 This is used where there would otherwise be too many 4-dan players above the McMahon bar.)